Why Do Teens Use Drugs?

 • Boredom

-• Lack of knowledge about dangers of OTC or Rx medicines
+• Lack of knowledge about the dangers of OTC or Rx medicines

 • Early experimentation with drugs